fireh9lly/just-the-docs-forestry/docs/node-cheatsheet-copy.md

 #### Stop backstage process

 Stops a backstage process.
 If you need to run it again, you will need to create another Start backstage process action.

-## Markup

-Inside a node's text, you can use a simple form of markup to control formatting.
-This uses a syntax based on [Markdown](https://daringfireball.net/projects/markdown/):

-* **Italics:** Use `*asterisks*`.
-* **Bold text:** Use `**double asterisks**`.
-* **Bold italics:** Use `***triple asterisks***`.
-* **Underlining:** Use `__double underscores__`.
-* **Links:** \[This is a link:StartOfBoard\] will create a link to the node with the name `StartOfBoard`, highlighted in blue; when the user clicks the link, the story will jump to the node.
-In NVL mode, links will deactivate when clicked on, after which they will look the same as ordinary text.
-Links are therefore useful for making hypertext interactive fiction.
-Note: Links only allow you to link elsewhere in the game: they do not allow you to link to external websites.

-If you want to use asterisks and underscores in text without accidentally turning them into markup, you can mark them with a backslash like this: `\*`.
-If you want to use a backslash without it affecting how the game understands markup, type a double backslash: `\\`.

-You can also add _rests_ to control the speed at which text is displayed (when using the **Typing** text mode).
-A rest causes the text to pause briefly as it's being shown to the player.
-You can control the length of the pause (in seconds) by setting the **Rest time** property on the Story Frame.

-A rest is marked with a hash character: #.
-For longer rests, you can use any number of hashes together: ###.

-`"I think...### I will be going now."`

-You can also use variables in text.
-To use a variable, write a dollar sign ($) followed by the variable's name.

-`"Ah, so your name is $playerName?"`

-This works for strings, numbers, booleans (represented as "true" and "false"), arrays (which are written out in square brackets), and even objects (displayed with their values in braces).
-Stored expressions can also be substituted into text, though will probably look strange.

-You can substitute more complex expressions by using the `$` operator and placing the expression in brackets:

-`"You found $coinsCollected doubloons already!
-If you find one more, you'll have $(coinsCollected+1)!"`

-## Things to watch out for

-### "My conditional branches aren't going in the direction I expect!"

-Are your branches in the correct order?

-In a branch, VNKit decides which Node to go to by checking the conditions of the Nodes it is connected to from top to bottom, in order.
-In branches, make sure any Nodes with an empty conditions box are connected _underneath_ Nodes with conditionals.
-Otherwise, story flow will progress through the Node without conditionals, and the other conditions will not be checked.

-Also, check you are using the right expressions:

-* Check that you are putting the inequality in front of the equals sign for _greater than and equal to_ and _less than and equal to_ checks - PlayerCash>=300, not PlayerCash=>300.
-* Have you accounted for all possible conditions?
-If you have set up a two-pathed branch for `DatedMiguel > 3` and `DatedMiguel < 3`, what happens if the player has dated him exactly 3 times?
-A variable that is being subtracted from can go into negative numbers, which can cause unexpected behaviour if the value represents an amount that should stop counting down at 0 - e.g. remaining_apples or playerGoldPieces.
-Think through the mathematical logic of your branches carefully!
-* Be careful using conditions to check for Boolean=false.
-When a Boolean variable cannot be found by VNKit, it defaults to _null_, not to false.
-Since you will usually be setting a story flag to True at the same time as you create it, it is usually better practice to check that a story flag has not been set by checking for "not Boolean", which accepts both Boolean=false and Boolean=null.

-### "I have a complex project with backstage processes that isn't working as it should."

-A good starting point is to add the Debug message action to every node that is potentially suspect.
-The Debug message action will push a message to Unity's console every time the node is active, which will make it easier to see if something is going wrong.
-If you are debugging a loop process, make sure the Collapse button is not selected, so you can see the Debug messages appear in the order your project creates them.

-### "My project where I have chained over a hundred empty Conditional hubs together seems to freeze for a couple of seconds."

-Each node takes one frame to run, so an extremely complex hub/selector structure may end up creating a tiny delay.
-In a situation where you were checking 60 conditionals in successive empty nodes, this delay could last 1 second.
-We think this is unlikely to cause any problems for most developers using VNKit as intended, but if it is giving you issues, please contact us.
-However, if you're reaching this limitation a lot, it is more likely that you are trying to do something that VNKit simply isn't very good at doing, and you would have better performance using a conventional scripting language.